 Be sure to also update the Asset Hosting tab with the file paths specified in the ZIP directory, so we can properly serve your assets on twitch.tv.

-Content Security Policy
+Content Security Policy (CSP)

-When an extension is being hosted on Twitch, you must adhere to certain content security policies:
+When an Extension is being hosted on Twitch, you must adhere to certain content security policies:

-- You cannot run inline scripts without a nonce/hash
+- You cannot run inline scripts without a nonce/hash.

-- You cannot use iFrames within your extension.
+- You cannot use iFrames within your Extension.

-- You can use either HTTPS or WSS to connect to external sources (such as an EBS).
+- You can use either HTTPS or WSS to connect to external sources such as an EBS.

-CSP for reference:
+CSP for Reference

 connect-src https: wss: https://www.google-analytics.com https://stats.g.doubleclick.net; default-src 'self' https://0btmbqa5tm2pyr0f59td8vk1unwxl6.ext-twitch.tv; block-all-mixed-content; img-src * data: blob:; media-src * data: blob:; frame-ancestors https://supervisor.ext-twitch.tv https://extension-files.twitch.tv https://*.twitch.tv https://*.twitch.tech https://localhost.twitch.tv:* https://localhost.twitch.tech:* http://localhost.rig.twitch.tv:*; font-src https://0btmbqa5tm2pyr0f59td8vk1unwxl6.ext-twitch.tv https://fonts.googleapis.com https://fonts.gstatic.com; style-src 'self' 'unsafe-inline' https://0btmbqa5tm2pyr0f59td8vk1unwxl6.ext-twitch.tv https://fonts.googleapis.com; script-src 'self' https://0btmbqa5tm2pyr0f59td8vk1unwxl6.ext-twitch.tv https://extension-files.twitch.tv https://www.google-analytics.com;

 The URI is completely up to you; it need not match the version in any way.
-During test, the assets are served directly from this URI, so you can update your code without re-submitting anything.
+During test, assets are served directly from this URI, so you can update your code without re-submitting anything.

-|Type of Extension||Select one or more types: Panel, Video - Fullscreen (i.e., video overlay), Video - component, or mobile.
+|Type of Extension||Select one or more types: Panel, Video - Fullscreen, Video - Component, or mobile.|

 |Viewer Path||Path to the HTML file that is shown to viewers on the channel page.
-There is a “path” box for each item selected under Type of Extension.|
+There is a path box for each item selected under Type of Extension.|

 |Video - Fullscreen View Path||This appears only for video-overlay Extensions.
-It is the path to the HTML file shown to viewers on the channel page, when the extension is activated as a video overlay.
+It is the path to the HTML file shown to viewers on the channel page when the Extension is activated as a video overlay.
 This path should be relative to the Testing Base URI.|

-|Config Path||Path to the HTML file that is shown to streamers while they are configuring the extension but before activating it within the Extensions manager.
-This page is displayed in an iframe with a dynamic width (up to 1100px) and a fixed height (700px).
+|Config Path||Path to the HTML file that is shown to streamers while they are configuring the Extension but before activating it within the Extensions Manager.
+This page is displayed in an iframe with a dynamic width (up to 1100px) and a dynamic height.
 This should be a path relative to the testing base URI.
 It should be used for infrequent, install-time configuration.|

-(Optional) Path to the HTML file that is shown to streamers in the Live module of the dashboard.
-It is used for streamer actions taken while the extension is active, such as creating a new poll.
+|Live Config Path (Optional)||Path to the HTML file that is shown to streamers in the Live module of the dashboard.
+It is used for streamer actions taken while the Extension is active, such as creating a new poll.
 It should be a path relative to the testing base URI.

-|Streamer Allowlist||Account IDs in this list are the only Twitch streamers who can install this extension after release, via the “Invite Only” tab on the streamer’s Extensions manager (on the twitch.tv dashboard).
-If this field is blank, any Twitch user can install this extension via the Extension Discovery Directory.
+|Streamer Allowlist||Account IDs in this list are the only Twitch streamers who can install this Extension after release using the Invite Only tab on the streamer’s Extensions Manager.
+If this field is blank, any Twitch user can install this Extension using the Extension Discovery Directory.

-|Testing Account Allowlist||Account IDs of streamers who will be able to install and activate the extension on their channels and view the extension on any channel where it is activated.
-By default, you can install, activate, and view this extension on your channel
+|Testing Account Allowlist||Account IDs of streamers who will be able to install and activate the Extension on their channels and view the Extension on any channel where it is activated.
+By default, you can install, activate, and view this Extension on your channel